-- A minimum of 124 credit hours is required for the bachelor's degree. - The last 30 of the final 60 hours applied toward the degree must be satisfactorily completed at Bacone College. - Students must achieve a cumulative grade point average (CGPA) of 2.0 as a minimum for graduation.
-Consult individual degree plans for any additional requirements that may be necessary including CGPA.

-• Degrees are conferred at the end of the fall, spring, and summers semesters with commencement ceremonies in December and May each academic year.
+- Students must achieve a cumulative grade point average (CGPA) of 2.0 as a minimum for graduation.
+Consult individual degree plans for any additional requirements that may be necessary including CGPA. - Degrees are conferred at the end of the fall, spring, and summers semesters with commencement ceremonies in December and May each academic year.
 Candidates must file applications for degrees prior to the semester they expect to graduate.
 At that time, the Office of the Registrar will conduct a final degree check.
 No degree will be awarded and no participation in the Commencement ceremony will be allowed if a balance is owed.
 Up to 30 credit hours may be earned through evaluation of competency in subject matter by using the College Level Examination Program (CLEP), Advanced Placement Program (APP), ACT-PEP, or distance learning courses.